Lifailon/oh-my-posh-themes/README.md

 >
 ```

+Displays sensors for CPU load and temperature, as well as the download and upload speed of the active network interface.

 ## System-Performance

 Get performance data directly from the system through **WMI/CIM**.
 Works noticeably slower when compared to the **System-Sensors** theme.
 No dependencies required.